rob-myers/rob-myers.github.io/docs/plan.md

   - Move light computations into `lazy` i.e. reuse

 - ✅ Decided on "global convexity" i.e. edge geomorphs only on edges
-- 🚧 NavDemo1 init race condition?
+- ✅ NavDemo1 init race condition?
-  - maybe fixed by React.useEffect -> useMemo in useGeomorphs
+  - fixed by useEffect -> useMemo in useGeomorphs and doorsApi setup triggers render
 - ✅ replace "stage" with "wire"
 - 🤔 `useImperativeHandle` rather than providing an api?